Grossley/UTDR_InGameTileEditor/README.txt

 Mode 16: Restart Game ("Enter" will restart the game without warning) Mode 17: Delete Pre-Existing Preset ("F2" to delete) ("P": reset preview tile, "7": increase preset index, "8": decrease preset index, "9": specify preset index)
 Mode 18: Clear Room Editing History ("F2")
-Mode 19: Jump Rooms (Arrow up to increase, arrow down to decrease, "F2" to manually specify room number) Mode 20: Debug Toggle ("F2" to toggle)
+Mode 19: Jump Rooms (Arrow up to increase, arrow down to decrease, "F11" to manually specify room number) Mode 20: Debug Toggle ("F2" to toggle)
 Mode 21: Free/Unstick player ("F2" to unstick the player)
 Mode 22: Game Save/Load ("S" to save, "L" to load) Mode 23: Save/Load a Game Savestate ("S" to save, "L" to load, "Q" to change the savestate slot, "0" to delete) Mode 24: Stop all playing sounds ("F2"), adjust game volume ("9" to increase, "0" to decrease) Mode 25: Makes you invincible in battle.
+Mode 26: No-clip (F10 to toggle)
+Mode 27: One Punch Man Mode (Instantly kill any enemy) Mode 28: Toggle Run (Backspace to run, F3 to toggle).
+Mode 29: Super Freecam
+* Freecam (use F to toggle, I to zoom in, O to zoom out, arrows to move, click to place player object)
+* Boost player speed (able to run) in the overworld (F3 to toggle, Backspace to run)
+* Invincibility in battle (much higher HP) (F7 to activate)
+* Increased damage output (Instant 1 shot attacks on basically all enemies to 0 hp) (F8 to activate)
+* Teleport between rooms (Use while holding F9, press F11 to select a specific room, up and down arrow keys to increase/decrease room number respectively)
+* Walk through walls (F10 to toggle)
-Modes 25-30: UNIMPLEMENTED
+Modes 30-40: UNIMPLEMENTED

 Preview tiles are available for all modes involving presets (modes 2, 8, 10, 17).